folio-org/mod-data-import/README.md

 |   256mb   |     270+ mb    |
 |   512mb   |     560+ mb    |
 |    1GB    |     1.1+ GB    |

+## Scalability

+External storage is required to make mod-data-import scalable.
+Implementation of the module has the possibility to read the configuration settings from mod-configuration.
+To allow multiple instance deployment, for every instance the same persistent volume must be mounted to the mount point defined by the value of _data.import.storage.path_ property.****

+### Module properties to set up at mod-configuration

+* **_data.import.storage.type_** - type of data storage used for uploaded files.
+Default value is **LOCAL_STORAGE**.
+Other implementations for storage should be added.
+* **_data.import.storage.path_** - **path where uploaded file will be stored**

+## Interaction with Kafka

+All modules involved in data import (mod-data-import, mod-source-record-manager, mod-source-record-storage, mod-inventory, mod-invoice) are communicating via Kafka directly.
+Therefore, to enable data import Kafka should be set up properly and all the necessary parameters should be set for the modules.
+** Properties that are required for mod-data-import to interact with Kafka:
+* KAFKA_HOST
+* KAFKA_PORT
+* OKAPI_URL
+* ENV(unique env ID).
+After setup, it is good to check logs in all related modules for errors.

+## System properties that can be adjusted for this module and default values

+* "_file.processing.marc.raw.buffer.chunk.size_": 50 - applicable to MARC files in binary format
+* "_file.processing.marc.json.buffer.chunk.size_": 50 - applicable to json files with MARC data in json format
+* "_file.processing.marc.xml.buffer.chunk.size_": 10 - applicable to xml files with MARC data in xml format
+* "_file.processing.edifact.buffer.chunk.size_": 10 - applicable to EDIFACT files

 ## Issue tracker